int19h/jbomohi/dict/soi'ai/comments.md

 technically possible to hit it, there is a 0% chance of doing so because almost all of board (in a technical sense) is not the exact center point.

+## 2018-08-25T19:06:52Z — gleki (comment 3397, on definition 68955, in reply to 3394)

+Re: how is it different from {so'a}?

+krtisfranks wrote:
+> gleki wrote:
+> >
+>
+> "{so'a}" is a laic/colloquial.
+It just means "a lot".

+then {so'i}?

+>
+> But this is a mathematical term/jargon.
+In this sense, almost all of a
+> dartboard is not the exact bull's eye or on any infinitely thin
+> (mathematically ideal) curve which creates a boundary between regions.
+The
+> area of the rest of the dartboard is the same as the dartboard as a whole.

+related to {ga'o} then?